tqheel/mousemover/README.md

   # Custom movement range (±10 pixels)
   python mouse_mover.py --range 10

+  # Enable failsafe feature
+  python mouse_mover.py --failsafe

-  # Both custom settings
+  # Both custom settings with failsafe
-  python mouse_mover.py --interval 45 --range 3
+  python mouse_mover.py --interval 45 --range 3 --failsafe
   ```

 ### Command Line Options

 - `-i, --interval`: Time in seconds between mouse movements (default: 60)
 - `-r, --range`: Maximum pixels to move in any direction (default: 5)
+- `-f, --failsafe`: Enable failsafe (move mouse to top-left corner to stop)
 - `-h, --help`: Show help message

 ### Stopping the Application

 - Press `Ctrl+C` in the terminal, OR
-- Move your mouse to the top-left corner of the screen (failsafe)
+- Move your mouse to the top-left corner of the screen (only if failsafe is enabled with `-f`)

 ## Project Structure